-- Practiced using an OS map as opposed to the Harveys version.
+- Practiced using an OS map in addition to the Harvey’s version.

 - Considered a variety of routes to take into account speed, climb, distance and ease-of-navigation.

-- Discussed about team work in mountain marathon and adventure racing scenarios.
+- Discussed about team work strategies in mountain marathon and adventure racing scenarios.

 Of course, if there’s anything else you’d like to know about mountain navigation for runners, we’re more than happy to help out.